sulu/sulu-docs/cookbook/manage-analytics.rst

       - The title of the analytics.
     * - allDomains
       - boolean
-      - Indicates whether the analytics is on all domains of specific.
+      - Indicates whether the analytics is on all domains or only a specific one.
     * - content
       - mixed
       - Differs for the type.